On the Complexity of Telephone Broadcasting: From Cacti to Bounded Pathwidth Graphs: Introduction

 \section{Introduction}

-\tododone{add double exponential citation for } The \telebr problem involves disseminating a message from a single given source to all other nodes in a network through a series of calls.
-The network is often modeled as an undirected and unweighted graph.
+The \telebr problem involves disseminating a message from a single given source vertex to all other vertices in a network through a series of \emph{telephone calls}.
+The network is often modeled as an undirected and unweighted graph of $n$ vertices.
 Communication takes place in synchronous rounds.
 Initially, only the source is informed.
-During each round, any informed node can transmit the message to at most one of its uninformed neighbors.
+During each round, any informed vertex can transmit the message to at most one of its uninformed neighbors via a ``call''.
 The goal is to minimize the number of rounds required to inform the entire network. \citet{hedetniemi1988broadsurvey} identifies \telebr as a fundamental primitive in distributed computing and communication theory, forming the basis for many advanced tasks in these fields.

-\citet{slater1981nptree} established the NP-completeness of \telebr, indicating that no polynomial-time algorithm is likely to exist for solving it in general graphs.
-Even in graphs with the pathwidth of $3$, the problem remains NP-complete \cite{tale2024double}.
+\citet{slater1981nptree} established the NP-completeness of \telebr.
 Nonetheless, efficient algorithms have been developed for specific classes of graphs.
 In particular, \citet{fraigniaud2002polynomial} demonstrated that the problem is solvable in polynomial time for trees.
+There are polynomial algorithms for several other graph families; see, e.g., \cite{damaschke2024starclique, gholami2023fullytree, Liestman1988Boundeddegree, stohr1991butterfly}.